Advances in Cardiac Implantable Electronic Devices 2016

 - Essebag V, Verma A, Healey JS, et al. Clinically Significant Pocket Hematoma Increases Long-Term Risk of Device Infection: BRUISE CONTROL INFECTION Study.
 J Am Coll Cardiol 2016;67:1300-8.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Chronic Heart Failure, Magnetic Resonance Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Chronic Heart Failure, Magnetic Resonance Imaging

 Keywords: Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Anti-Bacterial Agents, Cardiac Resynchronization Therapy, Cardiac Resynchronization Therapy Devices, Arrhythmias, Cardiac, Cardiomyopathies, Coronary Artery Disease, Defibrillators, Implantable, Heart Failure, Systolic, Heart Ventricles, Magnetic Resonance Imaging, Syncope, Thrombosis, Tricuspid Valve Insufficiency

 < Back to Listings